-Politics in Socrates' Alcibiades provides a political and philosophical account of Plato's dialogue Alcibiades Major.
-In this book I am going to argue that Socrates redirects Alcibiades' political ambition to rule over the Athenian people by generalizing the notion of argument.
+Politics in Socrates' Alcibiades provides a political and philosophical account of Plato's dialogue Alcibiades Major.1 In this book I am going to argue that Socrates redirects Alcibiades' political ambition to rule over the Athenian people by generalizing the notion of argument.
 Accordingly, instead of straightforwardly arguing for the truth of the claim that Alcibiades is not yet ready to rule wisely over the Athenian people or himself, Socrates attempts to modify and humble Alcibiades' political ambition by appealing to his doxastic attitudes toward his natural abilities and knowledge to become a powerful ruler of the Greek people.
-Such attitudes include straightforward belief, e.g., Alcibiades believes his political competitors are amateurs, and alternatives to straight forward belief, e.g., Alcibiades is inclined to believe that he does not need to learn how to rule wisely because his natural abilities will be far superior to his political competitors.2
+Such attitudes include straightforward belief, e.g., Alcibiades believes his political competitors are amateurs, and alternatives to straight forward belief, e.g., Alcibiades believes his natural abilities will be far superior to his political competitors.2